DragonMastur/SomeClickerGame/docs/index.md

 # Introduction

-This is the indroduction page.
+This is the introduction page.
 Styled using markdown.